rivet-gg/plugin-godot/README.md

    description.
 2. Submit your pull request.
 3. Rivet team will review your changes.
-4. Don't forget to join [Rivet's Discord](https://rivet.gg/discord) to hang out with the devs, or to pairprogram together!
+4. Join [Rivet's Discord](https://rivet.gg/discord) to ask questions & showcase your game.

-## Examples
+## 📷 Examples

 Each folder in the `examples/` folder is its own independent Godot project.

+See _Enabling support for symbolic links on Windows_ below.

+## Troubleshooting

-### Enabling support for symbolic links on windows
+### Enabling support for symbolic links on Windows

+_Only relevant for testing examples._

 This repository relies on use of symbolic links in order to re-use the `addons/rivet/` folder inside of `examples/*/addons/rivet/`.